FractalAD: A simple industrial anomaly detection method using fractal anomaly generation and backbone knowledge distillation: Method

 One solution is to use a memory bank \cite{defard2021padim, roth2022towards}.
 By directly storing the statistical characteristics of normal samples at different locations and scales, the model can perceive the location of abnormal occurrences by comparing differences in features.
 However, this approach typically requires considerable amount of memory resources and slows the model down significantly.
 Instead, we adopt a simpler knowledge distillation solution to obtain the difference between normal and abnormal conditions.
 Our solution was inspired by STPM \cite{wang2021student}, and we simplified it as an anomaly attention generation method.

 \cref{fig:4} shows the upgraded model structure of the FractalAD.
-It includes two backbones, $B_T$ and $B_S$, with the same structure.
+It includes two backbones, the teacher backbone $B_T$ (pre-trained on imagenet) and the student backbone $B_S$, with the same structure.
 The feature pyramid $\boldsymbol{A}_{abn}$ input to SFnet is synthesized by the outputs $\boldsymbol{T}_{abn}$ and $\boldsymbol{S}_{abn}$ of both backbones through a \textit{cosine similarity attention module} (CSAM).
 Correspondingly, there are two gradient propagation paths.
 The blue path represents the anomaly prediction path, while the orange path represents the knowledge distillation path, which only exists in the training phase.
 We refer to the technique used here as backbone knowledge distillation (BKD).

 The design of the structure is based on the following assumptions.
 Considering the student backbone can learn the domain prior knowledge contained in normal samples from the teacher backbone through knowledge distillation, we should be able to use the anomaly attention generated by them to guide SFnet to detect anomalies.